pineapples5972/quartz_upgrade_for_kg_site/content/index.md

 <span class="center-text">**☆ THE PATH OF SELF-KNOWING ☆**</span>

-the philosophy of **trika** doth stand as a beacon to the wanderer, calling forth the brave to embark upon a journey of deep reflection & self-knowing. understanding this threefold philosophy & choice are what defines one's own nature. within the sacred folds of this tradition lieth tools most potent, which rend asunder the veil of ignorance <trividhmal> & awaken the seeker unto the eternal truth of his own divine essence. the esoteric **trikamārga** encourages **self discovery** above all else. it's no mere just a path but a way of being, wherein every choice, each recognization, & all moments align as steps toward the great revelation of oneself as naught but **śiva’s universal consciousness**.
+the philosophy of **trika** doth stand as a beacon to the wanderer, calling forth the brave to embark upon a journey of deep reflection & self-knowing. understanding this threefold philosophy & choice are what defines one's own nature. within the sacred folds of this tradition lieth tools most potent, which rend asunder the veil of ignorance <trividhmal> & awaken the devotee unto the eternal truth of his own divine essence. the esoteric **trikamārga** encourages **self discovery** above all else. it's no mere just a path but a way of being, wherein every choice, each recognization, & all moments align as steps toward the great revelation of oneself as naught but **śiva’s universal consciousness**.

 <span class="center-text">**☆ WHAT WE OFFER ☆**</span>

 *at karpurgauram, our hearts are vowed to the study; practice; insights; & recognization of* **trika śaivadharma**. *this realm doth serve as a wellspring for all devotees, a place to immerse themselves in these noble arts*:—
 - ◇ **sacred poetry in the tongue of sanskṛt**; hindi; marathi; old english: `hearken to the divine harmony of śiva’s universe, sung in sacred verse.`

-- ◇ **non-dual bhairvāgamic doctrine**: `unfold the immutable truths disclosed within the` **bhairavaāgama-s**`.`
+- ◇ **non-dual bhairvāgamic doctrine**: `unfold the immutable truths disclosed within the` **bhairavāgama-s**.

-- ◇ **the multiverse of tantrāloka**: `delve into the scientific & philosophical revelations of` **bhairavatantra-s**`, as penned down by our beloved eternal` **parameṣṭhī gurudeva mahāmaheśvarāćārya abhinavaguptaḥ**`.`
+- ◇ **the multiverse of tantrāloka**: `delve into the scientific & philosophical revelations of` **bhairavatantra-s**`, as penned down by our beloved eternal` **parameṣṭhī gurudeva mahāmaheśvarāćārya abhinavaguptaḥ**.

 - ◇ **law of thoughtlessness (nirvikalpa)**: `attain the transcending of mental constructs & rest thyself in pure self-luminous awareness.`

 - ◇ **the yoga of the śiva sūtra-s**: `find awakening through the direct aphorisms of` **śiva** `himself.`

-- ◇ **the 112 dhāranā-s of vijñānabhairavatantra**: `master sacred meditations, whereby the soul merges with the universal consciousness.`
+- ◇ **the 112 dhāranā-s of VBT**: `master sacred meditations, whereby the soul merges with the universal consciousness.`

 - ◇ **dharma**: `align thy life with the cosmic law & harmonious order of existence.`